sanjar91/Fantastic-Four/Code Analysis.md

 * Analyze the static analysis results
   * Filter the static analysis results to security related areas of concern
   * Identify any patterns and files of interest from the report.
 Identify repeated CVEs
-* Conduct manual code reviews of high level flagged areas of concern in relation to identified CVEs
+* Conduct manual code reviews of high level flagged areas of concern in relation to identified CVEs (filter out false positives).
-* Conduct manual code review of files of interested identified in our previous security-related activities
+* Conduct manual code review of files of interest identified in our previous security-related activities
   * scope manual code review to CVE's identified in static analysis

 ## Code Review Results